luxonis/depthai-docs-website/source/pages/faq.rst

 and instead relies purely on the results of the neural network, which are robust at providing these single pixel results.
 And triangulation of the parallel left/right outputs results in very-accurate real-time landmark results in 3D space.

+What is the Gen2 Pipeline Builder?
+##################################

+The Gen2 system is the future of all depthai and OAK.
+As of this writing, it is still in early release, and some specific features available in the Gen1 system of depthai are not implemented in Gen2.

+That said, it is infinitely more flexible, and is the result of all that we learned from the customer deployments of Gen1.
+Amassing all the requests and need for flexibility, we made Gen2.
+In short, Gen2 allows theoretically-infinite permutations of parallel and series CV + AI (neural inference) nodes, limited only by hardware capabilities, whereas Gen1 was limited for example to 2-series and 2-parallel neural inference.

+Several Gen2 Examples are `here <https://github.com/luxonis/depthai-experiments#gen2-gaze-estimation-here>`__ and also the docs for Gen2 are now initiall available in the `Gen2 branch <https://docs.luxonis.com/projects/api/en/gen2_develop/>`__ of this documentation system (selectable from the bottom left of this page).

 What is megaAI?
 ###############